Chris Short: After baseball

-In 1979, Short was inducted into the Delaware Sports Museum and Hall of Fame.
+In 1979, Short was inducted into the Delaware Sports Hall of Fame.
 Between 1985 and 1988, Short taught young pitchers at Suburban Baseball Camp, which was held at Barness Park in Warrington, Pennsylvania.
 He suffered from diabetes in his later years, along with trying to support his three sons.
 While working for a Wilmington insurance agency in October 1988, he suffered a ruptured brain aneurysm, lapsing into a coma.
 He died on August 1, 1991, in a convalescent home, having never regained consciousness.
 He was posthumously named to the Philadelphia Baseball Wall of Fame the following year.

 In 2016 Short was one of 16 new members inducted to the Philadelphia Sports Hall of Fame.